Ritter Pharma has recruited and assembled an outstanding team of talented and experienced individuals with extensive big pharma & biotech experience.

 Co-Founder & President

 Mr. Ritter co-founded Ritter Pharmaceuticals, Inc., upon his own personal affliction with lactose intolerance and spearheaded a global team of cross-functional, clinical, manufacturing, and regulatory experts to design and develop its first novel therapeutic called, RP-G28.
-This product has been successfully tested in a Phase 2a trial and has the potential to become the first FDA-approved drug for the treatment of lactose intolerance.
+The product has the potential to become the first FDA-approved treatment for lactose intolerance.
 The company was originally launched out of Ritter Naturals Sciences, a direct-to-consumer healthcare marketing company, founded by Mr. Ritter in 2004, which developed and commercialized digestive healthcare products: Lactagen®, Health Essentials™ and Better Digestion™.
 Mr. Ritter holds six patents and over fifteen additional international patents are pending.
 In addition, he has co-published articles in the following journals: Nutrition Journal, Gastroenterology, and Food Technology.
 He has also given presentations at major healthcare and medical conferences such as Digestive Disease Week, among others.

 Mr. Ritter has been an active leader in his community, including being appointed as a Los Angeles City Commissioner to the Commission for Children, Youth and Their Families from 2000-2002 (the youngest appointed Commissioner in Los Angeles history).
 Mr. Ritter holds a Bachelor of Arts Degree in Political Science and a minor in Business from the University of Southern California and was a member of the 2002 Pac-10 Champion baseball team.
 In addition, Mr. Ritter received his MBA from The Wharton School, University of Pennsylvania.